Uphill & Downhill Parking Rules in Ontario

 When parking downhill next to a curb, you’ll want to follow all the steps of parking uphill – but make two minor but very important tweaks.

-Firstly, instead of turning your front tires to the left, you’ll want to turn them to the right.
-That way, if your car starts rolling downhill, it will veer to the right and hit the curb rather than any oncoming traffic.
+Firstly, instead of turning your front tires to the left, you’ll want to turn them to the right toward the curb so that if the vehicle rolls, the curb stops the tire.

 Next, if you’re driving a stick shift, make sure to leave your car in reverse instead of first gear.
 This will stop or slow down your car’s forward roll.